Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/README.md

 ## Getting Started

 ### Wiring Diagram
 See below the wiring diagram with the circuit connection names and cable colours.
 You can use either the 8P nano M8 or the 4P nano M8.
+We recommend a 200W rated 24V power supply, please review the power requirements here: [ARTUS Lite Information](/ArtusAPI/robot/artus_lite/README.md)

 <div align=center>
   <img src='data/images/wiring_diagram.png'>